Ecohackerfarm/powerplant/docs/dev_docs.markdown

 - CropObservation document is used to log state changes of a crop instance.
   Each CropObservation document contains a date and properties that specify the state change of the crop.
-  - The property bed_id can be used when the crop has been transplanted from greenhouse to garden.
+  - The property "bed_id" can be used when the crop has been transplanted from greenhouse to garden.
-  - The property growth_stage can be used to log phenological events and it should be compatible with the BBCH scale.
+  - The property "growth_stage" can be used to log phenological events and it should be compatible with the BBCH scale.
 The event "crop is harvested" maps to the phenological event of "fruits are ready".
+  - The property "damage" is a list of tags that specify a particular damage that has occurred to the plant.
+Damage can be a nutritional deficiency, a bacterial disease, a physical damage done by insects or animals, etc.
+  - The property "description" can be used to log unstructured textual information.
+  - TODO: It should be possible to provide photos.
+For example when the user doesn't know the reason/name for a disease, they could somehow share the observation and get help from other users.
 - WeatherObservation document is used for temperature and precipitation observations.
-Each WeatherObservation document contains a date and a location.
+Each WeatherObservation document contains a date and geographic coordinates.
   - Probably there are web services that provide both current and historical weather data.
 Information could be combined from multiple services.
 - Combination of CropObservation and WeatherObservation data can be used to